BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/16 Majority Element II/Theory.md

                 counter1-=1
                 counter2-=1

-        # After the above loop we will have some number in element1 and element2, but cannot say for sure they are the mojority elements (in case there might not be any majority elements)
+        # After the above loop we will have some number in element1 and element2, but cannot say for sure they are the majority elements (in case there might not be any majority elements)
         # Hence we need to verify
         count1,count2=0,0
         ans = []